-Opioid Surcharge: The Executive Budget proposes a new surcharge on the first sale of any opioid in the state by a pharmacy, manufacturer, wholesaler, or outsourcing facility.
+Opioid Surcharge: The Executive Budget proposes a new surcharge on the first sale of any opioid in the State by a pharmacy, manufacturer, wholesaler, or outsourcing facility.
 The seller would be prohibited from passing the surcharge on to customers.
 It is expected to raise \$127 million in the first fiscal year.
-The revenue would be deposited into an Opioid Treatment and Recovery Account that would be used to support opioid abuse prevention, treatment, and education programs.
-LeadingAge NY supports the concept of this proposal, both to discourage the over-prescription of opioids and to generate funds to helps battle the epidemic, but is concerned that the 2-cents-per-milligram surcharge will likely be passed down to providers, causing unintentional increased costs for opioids by hospice providers and nursing home-operated pharmacies.
-Opioids are widely used by hospice programs to alleviate pain at the end of life for patients, and their pharmaceutical costs are anticipated to increase by 25 to 50 percent as a result of concealed price increases due to this surcharge.
+The revenue would be deposited into an Opioid Treatment and Recovery Account that would be used to support opioid abuse prevention, treatment and education programs.
+LeadingAge NY supports the concept of this proposal, both to discourage the over prescription of opioids and to generate funds to helps battle the epidemic, but is concerned that the .02 surcharge per milligram will likely be passed down to providers causing unintentional increased costs for opioids by hospice providers and nursing home-operated pharmacies.
+Opioids are widely used by hospice programs to alleviate pain at the end of life care for patients, and their pharmaceutical costs are anticipated to increase 25-50% as a result of concealed price increases due to this surcharge.
 Our request: Develop a proposal that ensures this surcharge does not get passed down to hospice programs and nursing home pharmacies.